Lewis C. Branscomb: Death and legacy

-Branscomb died on October 30, 1930 in Jasper, Alabama.
+Branscomb died on October 30, 1930, in Jasper, Alabama.
 He had suffered from injuries in a car accident on October 15, and failed to recover.
 On Founders' Day in 1931, Branscomb was honored at Huntingdon College.

 One of Branscomb's sons, Harvie Branscomb, became a university administrator while his grandson Lewis M. Branscomb became a physicist.
+Another one of Branscomb's sons Edwin Branscomb became a minister in the Methodist Episcopal Church, South.
+One of his daughters, Louise H. Branscomb, became a medical doctor and was inducted into the Alabama Women's Hall of Fame.